jitsi/handbook/docs/dev-guide/contributing.md

 - Discovered a bug or have a feature request and know how to fix it?
 Excellent!
 Keep reading 🔍

-- The [Developer Guide](/docs/category/developer-guide) will help you to setup a development environment to start working on the Jitsi Meet applications.
+- The [Developer Guide](/docs/category/developer-guide) will help you to set up a development environment to start working on the Jitsi Meet applications.

 ## ✏️ Contributor License Agreement
 While the Jitsi projects are released under the